MarcMDE/UnitySimpleInventorySystem/README.md

 * Development time: 10-12 hours.

 ## UI
-* TOP bar: Add items and increase time.
+* TOP bar: Add items and increase time counter.
-* Inventory panel (left-bottom corner): Inventory UI containing showing the items stored in the inventory and allowing to interact with them.
+* Inventory panel (right-bottom corner): Inventory UI showing the items stored in the inventory and allowing to interact with them.
+* Each inventory panel slot shows the items monetary/gold value (yellow color), weight (white) and duration (purple).

 ## UI Controls
 * MouseLeftClick - Add item or increase time (top buttons) or activate an item in the inventory (if possible).